Leg workouts are an integral part of any well-rounded strength training program, so you should never “skip leg day,” so to speak.

 Here are the steps:

 - Take a giant step forward with the right foot and bend both knees to drop down to a forward lunge.
+Both knees should be bent at a 90-degree angle.

 - Use your glutes to press back up to standing.